blyman94/OLSRegression/README.md

 # Ordinary Least Squares (OLS) Regression

-This package is a simple project to showcase an implementation of the OLS regression algorithm.
+This is a simple project to showcase an implementation of the OLS regression algorithm.
 In this particular implementation the following occurs:

 	1. input independent and dependent variable data is split into